kendall-morgan/G504/QandA.md

 #### 5. What are the disadvantages of making your data/code more widely accessible?

+> Disadvantages could include not being correctly cited or having your data misused and attempted to be published poorly.

 #### 6. What data/code from your grad project would you envision publishing on GitHub?

+> I envision publishing my code for processing soil CO2 fluxes using a clear chamber that requires manual data selection.
+I would also like to publish my soil Carbon inventory data sets as this is simple and usable information in many settings

 #### 7. What data/code would you not publish?
 Why?

+> I am not sure what data I will choose not to publish as I still have a year left, but I likely wont publish experimental, non-peer reviewed data to avoid accidently leading anyone astray.